bfgeek/webvr/input_explainer.md

   for (let controller of controllers) {
     let controllerPose = vrFrame.getInputPose(controller, vrFrameOfRef);

-    // poseFromOriginMatrix will only be present on tracked controllers. if (controllerPose && controllerPose.poseFromOriginMatrix) {
+    // gripPoseMatrix will only be present on tracked controllers. if (controllerPose && controllerPose.gripPoseMatrix) {

       // Draw a representation of the controller for each view for (let view of vrFrame.views) {
         let viewport = view.getViewport(vrSession.baseLayer);
         gl.viewport(viewport.x, viewport.y, viewport.width, viewport.height);

-        drawController(view, controllerPose.poseFromOriginMatrix);
+        drawController(view, controllerPose.gripPoseMatrix);
       }
     }
   }
 }
 ```

-If an input source can be tracked the `VRInputPose` will provide a `poseFromOriginMatrix` to indicate it's position and orientation.
+If an input source can be tracked the `VRInputPose` will provide a `gripPoseMatrix` to indicate it's position and orientation.
 This will be `null` if the input source can't be tracked or has temporarily lost tracking.
-The `poseFromOriginMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the Y axis and the origin rests at their palm.
+The `gripPoseMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the Y axis and the origin rests at their palm.
 This enables developers to properly objects intended for the user to hold.
 For example, a sword would be positioned so that the blade points directly down the positive Y axis and the center of the handle is at the origin.

-Even input sources with no tracking capabilities, however, must provide a `pointerFromOriginMatrix`.
+Even input sources with no tracking capabilities, however, must provide a `pointerPoseMatrix`.
 This represents a transform to be applied to a ray which points from the origin down the negative Z axis, and indicates where the input is "pointing".
 If the input source has no tracking capabilities the pointer ray should originate from the users head and follow their gaze.
-Even if the input source is tracked, the pointer ray may not align with the Y axis of the `poseFromOriginMatrix` space, and should follow platform guidelines if there are any.
+Even if the input source is tracked, the pointer ray may not align with the Y axis of the `gripPoseMatrix` space, and should follow platform guidelines if there are any.
 In absense of platform guidance the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
 If a pointer ray cannot be determined because a tracked source has lost tracking or the users head has lost tracking with a non-tracked source, this will be `null`.

 ### Controller element states
 Controller elements (joysticks, touchpads, triggers, and buttons) can be read at any point, not just within frame or event callbacks, but may not be updated more frequently than the frame loop.
 The `VRControllerElement` objects are "live", meaning that the same object gets updated over time with new values.